cometa-rocks/cometa_documentation/README.md

 Therefor in most cases you do not have to worry about seperating xpath or css selectors.
 Just use them and cometa will understand what you are looking for.

+Q: How do I select a button?
+A: Use the step `"I move mouse to {selector} and click"`.
+Replace "{selector}" with a xpath selector "//button[.='Text seen on button']" or using css e.g. button:nth-of-type(1)
+A: Use the step `I can click on button "{button_name}"`.
+Where button name translates into the text of the button or any attribut with that text.

 We have put together a huge summary about selectors and differences between CSS and X-Path. [learn about selectors like CSS and xpath](css-xpath.md).

 <a name="integration"></a>